Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

 For a fixed value of $\theta$, we can compute the area of $\rcht$ using the fact that

-where $\polygon$ denotes the filled polygon having the points in $\Vt$ as vertices and an edge connecting two vertices if they are consecutive elements in $\Vt$, see \Cref{fig:prelim:area}.
-We will compute the area of $\polygon\setminus\rcht$ by decomposing it into two types of regions: (i)~The triangles defined by every pair of consecutive elements in $\Vt$, and (ii)~the rectangular overlaps between two triangles that make $\rcht$ being disconnected, see again \Cref{fig:prelim:area}.
+where $\polygon$ denotes the polygonal region having the points in $\Vt$ as vertices and an edge connecting two vertices if they are consecutive elements in $\Vt$; see \Cref{fig:prelim:area}.
+We will compute the area of $\polygon\setminus\rcht$ by decomposing it into two types of regions: (i)~the triangles defined by every pair of consecutive elements in $\Vt$, and (ii)~the rectangular overlaps between two triangles that make $\rcht$ disconnected; see again \Cref{fig:prelim:area}.

 By Theorem~\ref{mantenimiento}, the triangles in~(i) above can be maintained in optimal $O(n\log n)$ time and $O(n)$ space.
-While $\theta$ increases from~$0$ to~$2\pi$, the set $\Vt$ of points on~$\partial(\rcht)$ changes at the values of~$\theta$ where a point of $P$ becomes (resp. is no longer) a vertex of $\rcht$.
-We call these angles \emph{in} (resp. \emph{out}) \emph{events}.
+While $\theta$ increases from~$0$ to~$2\pi$, the set $\Vt$ of points on~$\partial(\rcht)$ changes at the values of~$\theta$ where a point of $P$ becomes (resp.\ is no longer) a vertex of $\rcht$.
+We call these angles \emph{in-events} (resp.\ \emph{out-events}).

-The rest of this subsection will deal with the rectangles in~(ii), showing how to maintain the set $\St$ of rectangular overlaps that, analogously to~$\Vt$, changes at \emph{overlap} (resp. \emph{release}) \emph{events} where such a rectangular overlap appears (resp. disappears).
-See Figure~\ref{fig:prel:overlap}.
-It is important to notice that there exist point configurations for which overlap and release events do not coincide with vertex events~\cite{bae_2009} and, hence, the computations of $\Vt$ and~$\St$ are independent.
+In the rest of this subsection we will deal with the rectangles in~(ii), showing how to maintain the set $\St$ of rectangular overlaps that changes at \emph{overlap events} (resp.\ \emph{release events}), which are where such a rectangular overlap appears or disappears; see Figure~\ref{fig:prel:overlap}.
+It is important to note that there exist point configurations for which overlap and release events do not coincide with vertex events~\cite{bae_2009}, and hence the computations of $\Vt$ and~$\St$ are independent.